FOR THE ACTIVE PHOTOGRAPHER

 Simplicity – easily put on and taken off with quick-disconnect buckles, and easily adapts for all body sizes with adjustable straps.
 Clean design makes it easy to use.

-Colors - comes with either red or black straps
+Colors - currently only available with black straps

 Plus the KEYHOLE® Camera Harness can be used with most length lenses, eliminates the need for a sternum strap, and comes with a lens cap keeper as part of the hands-free system.